 What new advances in healthcare will AI bring us during the 10th anniversary of its Big Bang?
 The safest prediction is we will see more of what we saw in 2021 and previous years: better understanding of human biology, better drug discovery processes, and better diagnostic techniques.

 Human biology is a complex affair, and proteins are at the center of it.
 Proteins are chains of amino acids.
 There are billions of them in each human cell, and they catalyze and guide many of the functions of those cells.
 The way a protein works is determined by the way it folds in three dimensions, and this is fantastically complicated: understanding it is a grand challenge of biology.
 DeepMind, a subsidiary of Google and a leading AI research organization, published in July 2021 the details of AlphaFold 2, aThe content herein is subject to copyright by The Yuan.
 All rights reserved.
 The content of the services is owned or licensed to The Yuan.
-The copying or storing of any content for anything other than personal use is expressly prohibited without prior written permission from The Yuan, or the copyright holder identified in the copyright notice contained in the content.
+Such content from The Yuan may be shared and reprinted but must clearly identify The Yuan as its original source.
+Content from a third-party copyright holder identified in the copyright notice contained in such third party’s content appearing in The Yuan must likewise be clearly labeled as such.